huachuman/DevRucksack/Readme.md

 ## Discoverability and Feature blindness

-It is tragic that we need to talk about this, but as an end-user in this world, it must be repeated.
+It's unfortunate that we need to discuss this, but as an end-user that encounters this problem constantly, it bears repeating.
 Feature blindness has to do with how difficult it is for users to find and figure out features in software.
 Low discoverability leads to feature blindness and forgetfulness.

 Feature blindness refers to when users don't know a feature exists or forget about it because the user interface doesn't make it clear or visible.
 Out of sight, out of mind.